High School Study Abroad in Japan 2025

 Accommodation

-High School Study abroad in Japan and live with a host family, half board on weekdays, full board on weekends.
+High School Study abroad in Japan: live with a Japanese host family, providing half board (breakfasts and dinners included) and private bedroom.
+Host families live 40 minutes from school on average.

 Procedures